MarcoSantarossa/MSUITest/README.md

 Getting excited?
 That's good, because...MSUITesting comes to the rescue! 🎉

 It provides a clean interface which allows everyone—even people not familiar with Swift—to read and understand the flow.
-We can stop wasting time googling how to fight XCUITest and focus in what matters. 😉
+We can stop wasting time googling how to fight XCUITest and focus in what really matters. 😉

 ## Requirements